Nutrition and Sleep

 Try to pick up cherries during the cherry season (which is unfortunately very short) remove the pit and freeze to be able to use throughout the year, alternately supermarkets often stock bags of frozen cherries for when they are out of season.

-Note: when giving cherries to little ones I would recommend removing the pit, stewing then straining through a colander to ensure no pits are left, then you can use them in our very popular recipe for no added sugar chia and cherry jam, which you can find alongside a variety of other tasty recipes in our Nutrition Program.
+Note: when giving cherries to little ones I would recommend removing the pit, stewing then straining through a colander to ensure no pits are left, you could add this to top porridge or yogurt.

 Finally, a food that also swims into the spotlight when it comes to overall sleep quality is oily fish, like salmon, tuna, sardines, and mackerel.
 Why do oily fish help with sleep?
 The research suggests that it could be due to the high levels of omega-3 fatty acids and vitamin D that are present in oily fish as these play an important role in the body’s production of melatonin (11).